dorgonman/HorizonDialogueDemo/README.md

     * SoundEvents: CreateDialogueSound.

+2. Automatically widget visibility control: Target Widget will visible when DialogueEvent start and hide after finished,

-2. Every DialogueEvent has following callbacks: OnDialogueEventPreStart, OnDialogueEventStart, OnDialogueEventFinished.
+3. Every DialogueEvent has following callbacks: OnDialogueEventPreStart, OnDialogueEventStart, OnDialogueEventFinished.
 You can add any custom actions here.

-3. Control speed of Auto process or Skip DialogueEvents.
+4. Control speed of Auto process or Skip DialogueEvents.

-4. DialogueHistoryManager and DialogueHistoryTileView
+5. DialogueHistoryManager and DialogueHistoryTileView

 Code Modules: HorizonDialogue(Runtime), HorizonDialogueEditor(Editor)